 Another time we missed home comforts was when we got sick.
 We both had a nasty cough and cold for a week or two and all we wanted to do was snuggle up on a comfy sofa under a blanket.

 Never a Dull Moment

 With all that has been going on, we don’t seem to find ourselves with huge amounts of spare time.
-When we do get a few hours free, our preferred ways to spend it are either a bike ride into the countryside or some pool time.
+When we do get a few hours free, our preferred ways to spend it are either a bike ride into the countryside (I’d love to cycle round Cambodia at some point) or some pool time.
 There are many hotels and guesthouses in town that allow you to use their pool for a small fee or in exchange for buying food or drink!

 To deal with that itch we’ve agreed to try and do something, or go somewhere together at least once a month, either in Cambodia or a nearby country.
 Where we go will be dictated by cash flow and availability of cheap flights.
 I may also take a trip or two by myself, as I do enjoy my solo travel.
 I’ve already made a list of ‘off the beaten track‘ places in Cambodia I want to go, (several including trekking) along with countries I want to hit nearby.

 I’ve also made several inquiries about participating in some wildlife and conservation volunteering.
 A couple of those leads are looking promising so I have everything crossed that it happens.
 This could be quite exciting as it may involve some travel to some more remote parts of Cambodia.

 For now, it feels a little like we’re in some kind of in-between stage.
 We’re not travelling, yet we’re not at home…but that’s how we like it.
 When we start to feel too comfortable and at home, it’ll be time to think about moving on to our next destination.